cdefgah/whatsapp-jpeg-repair/README.md

 ### Windows users

 The simplest way is to put the files downloaded from WhatsApp into the `whatsapp-files` folder.
-Launch the `WhatsAppJpegRepair.exe` application by double-clicking on it and wait until it has finished.
+Launch the `whatsapp-jpeg-repair.exe` application by double-clicking on it and wait until it has finished.
 Then get the repaired files from the repaired-files folder.

-It is also possible to drag and drop an image file from WhatsApp to `WhatsAppJpegRepair.exe`.
+It is also possible to drag and drop an image file from WhatsApp to `whatsapp-jpeg-repair.exe`.
 In this case, the file will be repaired in situ.

 If you want to use all the application's capabilities, refer to the `runme.bat` file.
 Open the file in Notepad and edit the following line:

 ```
-WhatsAppJpegRepair --dont-wait-to-close=false --use-current-modification-time=false --delete-whatsapp-files=false
+whatsapp-jpeg-repair --dont-wait-to-close=false --use-current-modification-time=false --delete-whatsapp-files=false
 ```

 This line shows the application being launched with three random options selected.
 Feel free to use any other options you think are necessary.

-`WhatsAppJpegRepair` is the application name; do not alter this text.
+`whatsapp-jpeg-repair` is the application name; do not alter this text.
 However, you can add, remove or alter any parameters that follow the application name according to your requirements.
 More information on the available parameters is provided in the [Managed Mode Parameters](#managed-mode-params) section.

 Once you have finished making changes to the `runme.bat` file, save it, close Notepad, then double-click on `runme.bat`.
-This will launch `WhatsAppJpegRepair` with all the parameters you provided in the `runme.bat` file.
+This will launch `whatsapp-jpeg-repair` with all the parameters you provided in the `runme.bat` file.

 ### macOS and Linux users